tabalinas/jsgrid/README.md

 - **insertValue** is a function returning the value of inserting item property associated with the column.
 - **editValue** is a function returning the value of editing item property associated with the column.
 - **cellRenderer** is a function to customize cell rendering.
 The function signature is `function(value, item)`, where `value` is a value of column property of data item, and `item` is a row data item.
 The function should return markup as a string, jQueryElement or DomNode representing table cell `td`.
+- **validate** is a string as validate rule name or validation function or a validation configuration object or an array of validation configuration objects.
+Read more details about validation in the [Validation section](#validation).

 Specific field options depends on concrete field type.
 Read about build-in fields in [Grid Fields](#grid-fields) section.